aboovv1976/oci-fss-scheduler/README.md

 The scheduler can be used in three ways.

 ***Option 1.*** As a stand alone script - fss-scheduler.py.
 This can be placed in cron job to run every one hour.
-The script will create and delete (expire) snapshots as defined in scheduler.cfg file or using FSS_CKPT_SHCEDULER_CFG= environment variable.
+The script will create and delete (expire) snapshots as defined in scheduler.cfg file or using *FSS_CKPT_SHCEDULER_CFG* environment variable.

 ***Option 2.*** This includes a Dockerfile that can be used to build a docker image.
 This is based on alpine Linux and includes all the required modules including oci api.
 Run the docker image every hour.
+This is a container and has no pre-requisites such as OCI API module or other libraries.

 ***Option 3.*** Run in K8s cluster with the above docker image  as cron job